Fleet Security Cost & Pricing

 What does fractional security leadership cost?+

-Fractional security leadership retainers — sometimes called fractional CSO or virtual security director programs — cost $4,500 to $15,000 per month for SMB and lower-mid-market operators, and $12,000 to $30,000+ per month for mid-market and enterprise organizations.
+Outsourced security director retainers — sometimes called fractional CSO or virtual security director programs — cost $3,500 to $6,000 per month for SMB operators (5–15 sites), $6,000 to $12,000 per month for lower mid-market (15–50 sites), starting at $12,000 per month for mid-market (50–150 sites) and scoped to facility count and risk profile, and custom pricing typically $25,000 to $50,000+ per month for enterprise (150+ sites).
+Most providers also charge a $3,500 to $8,000 one-time onboarding fee.
+Standard contract structure is a 12-month annual commitment billed monthly.
 Pricing depends on fleet size, location count, incident volume, and the scope of services included.
 Most retainers include monthly operating reviews, quarterly insurance-ready reporting, vendor governance, incident escalation coordination, and access to the operator for board reviews.

 How much should a 50-vehicle fleet budget for security in 2026?+